 Memory requirements can be greatly reduced

 by limiting the number of threads employed (C) on multiprocessor or multi-core systems.

 The default behavior is to use all available processors

 in the case of BLASTP, BLASTX, TBLASTN and TBLASTX;

-and up to 4 processors in the case of BLASTN.
+and up to 4 threads in the case of BLASTN.